 What training has been provided for the Staff supporting children and young people with SEND?

-The SENDCo attends regularly Cluster Meetings where schools share expertise.
-She has also attended the SENDCo Conference, Top-Up Funding, Designated Teacher training and work involving the HOPE (Bristol's Virtual School which exists to improve the education of children in care (CiC). and is currently undertaking the NASENCO Masters Qualification at Bath Spa University.
+The SENDCo attends regular training and networking events including, NW24 Cluster Meetings, the annual Bristol SENDCo Conference, Top-Up Funding panel meetings, Designated Teacher training and work involving the HOPE (Bristol's Virtual School which exists to improve the education of children in care (CiC), and has achieved the NASENCO Masters Qualification at Bath Spa University.